bbfrederick/rapidtide/docs/usage_rapidtide.rst

 Denoising NIRS data:
 """"""""""""""""""""

-When we started this whole research effort, I waw originally planning to denoise NIRS data, not fMRI data.
+Fun face - when we started this whole research effort, I was originally planning to denoise NIRS data, not fMRI data.
 But one thing led to another, and the NIRS got derailed for the fMRI effort.
 Now that we have some time to catch our breaths, and more importantly, we have access to some much higher quality NIRS data, this moved back to the front burner.
 The majority of the work was already done, I just needed to account for a few qualities that make NIRS data different from fMRI data:

 * NIRS data is not generally stored in NIFTI files.
-There is not as yet a standard NIRS format.
+While there is one now (SNIRF), at the time I started doing this, there was no standard NIRS file format.
 In the absence of one, you could do worse than a multicolumn text file, with one column per data channel.
 That's what I did here - if the file has a '.txt' extension rather than '.nii.', '.nii.gz', or no extension, it will assume all I/O should be done on multicolumn text files.
+However, I'm a firm believer in SNIRF, and will add support for it one of these days.
 * NIRS data is often zero mean.
 This turned out to mess with a lot of my assumptions about which voxels have significant data, and mask construction.
 This has led to some new options for specifying mask threshholds and data averaging.
 * NIRS data is in some sense "calibrated" as relative micromolar changes in oxy-, deoxy-, and total hemoglobin concentration, so mean and/or variance normalizing the timecourses may not be right thing to do.
 I've added in some new options to mess with normalizations.